 - Some may be living in denial or are just unaware of non-professional developers.

-Having never met a company that achieved (A) or (B), may I suggest at least some of the 48 percent have a mild case of myopia or wishful thinking when it comes to business-led development?
+Having never met a company that achieved (1) or (2), may I suggest at least some of these respondents suffer a myopic view of business-led development?

 Governance of Citizen Development